wanghuacan/rebuttal/rebuttle.md

 However, our **RepoMaster** differs fundamentally from **RepoGraph/CGM** in task problem definition, method design, and technical contributions:

 - **Task Level**: We focus on real, end-to-end tasks, not just code repair
+- **Technical Innovation and Contribution**: Our work is application-driven.
+All algorithms and approaches are designed to serve practical use
-- **Technical Innovation and Contribution**: RepoMaster's core contribution is not in how to construct code graphs, but in using structured understanding as a tool for context-aware exploration, with the technical core being **task-driven static-dynamic collaboration and autonomous exploration and decision-making for information selection**, serving the **search→understand→generate→execute→debug→convergence closed loop** in real-world end-to-end tasks
+  - RepoMaster's contribution **is not** in how to construct code graphs, **but** in using structured understanding as a tool for context-aware exploration.
+  - The technical core is **task-driven static-dynamic collaboration, and autonomous exploration, and decision-making for information selection**, serving the **search→understand→generate→execute→debug→convergence closed loop** in real-world end-to-end tasks.

 Experimental results prove that this methodological framework brings quantifiable significant effectiveness benefits and token efficiency improvements.